tgc-bot/FourAcesContracts/Membership.md

 ## VIII: Blackjack

-1. The player MAY bet any reasonable amount, with a minimum of 50, and no more than 1000
+1. The player MAY bet an amount between 50 chips and 1000 chips

     1. Diminishing returns applies on any additional winnings above the first 500 chips.